AliShujjat/DropOutRatesInPakistan/Files/README.md

 ## Edu Version 4
 Since Edu3 contained null values, we performed preprocessing to deal with them.
 This version contains the top 35 feature selected attributes from the original dataset, this is to be used for exploratory data analysis and the Tableau dashboard.

+## Edu Version 5
+Final list of columns with all values filled in, and all mappings done